Ancient Near Eastern cosmology: Sun

+The Dendera zodiac, a late Egyptian celestial map showing constellations and zodiacal imagery.

 The sun god (represented by the god Utu in Sumerian texts or Shamash in Akkadian texts) rises in the day and passes over the earth.
 Then, the sun god falls beneath the earth in the night and comes to a resting point.
 This resting point is sometimes localized to a designated structure, such as the chamber within a house in the Old Babylonian Prayer to the Gods of the Night.
 To complete the cycle, the sun comes out in the next morning.
 Likewise, the moon was thought to rest in the same facility when it was not visible.
 A similar system was maintained in Egyptian cosmology, where the sun travelled beneath the surface of the earth through the underworld (known among ancient Egyptians as Duat) to rise from the same eastern location each day.
 These images result from anthropomorphizing the sun and other astral bodies also conceived as gods.
-For the sun to exit beneath the earth, it had to cross the solid firmament: this was thought possible by the existence of opening ways or corridors in the firmament (variously illustrated as doors, windows or gates) that could temporarily open and close to allow astral bodies to pass across them.
+To exit beneath the earth, the sun had to cross the solid firmament, which was believed to contain passages (illustrated as doors, windows, or gates) that could temporarily open and close for astral bodies.
 The firmament was conceived as a gateway, with the entry/exit point as the gates; other opening and closing mechanisms were also imagined in the firmament like bolts, bars, latches, and keys.
 During the sun's movement beneath the earth, into the netherworld, the sun would cease to flare.
 This enabled the netherworld to remain dark.
 But when it rose, it would flare up and again emit light.
 This model of the course of the sun had an inconsistency that later models evolved to address.
-The issue was to understand how, if the sun came to a resting point beneath the earth, could it also travel beneath the earth the same distance under it that it was observed to cross during the day above it such that it would rise periodically from the east.
+The problem was explaining how the sun, if it rested beneath the Earth, could travel the same distance below ground as it appeared to travel above ground during the day, so that it would rise in the east.
 One solution that some texts arrived at was to reject the idea that the sun had a resting point.
 Instead, it remained unceasing in its course.